leekester/ocr-api/README.md

 # Background
 This is an example of exposing an Optical Character Recognition (OCR) service as a RESTful API.\
-As multiple OCR engines and models are running, the consumer can choose which engine/model to carry out the recognition - or execute against all and
+As multiple OCR engines and models are running, the consumer can choose which engine/model to carry out the recognition - or execute against all models and parse the output.\
+This isn't production-ready, but hopefully is a useful starter for anyone looking to build a similar capability.
 # Components
 - I've run this on Ubuntu 22.04.
 Works both on an IaaS VM or in a container
 - Flask provides the web service